Why God, Why Christianity?

 Other religions incorporate Jesus into their beliefs:

 11. Even non-Christians believe Jesus existed.
-For example, Islam and Hinduism both recognize Jesus as someone who is highly respected even though they don’t believe Him to be God.
+For example, some of Islam, Hinduism, Buddhism, etc., recognize Jesus as someone who is highly respected even though they don’t believe Him to be God.

 Archeological evidence exists:

-12. Nails with bone fragments used to crucify Christians, The Tel Dan Inscription has been found that is linked to King David (a notable person in the Bible), evidence of Herod the Great, Dead Sea Scrolls, Moabite Stone, Canaanite Temple, the possible site of Sodom and Gomorrah, the possible site of Mount Sinai, etc., have been found.
+12. Nails with bone fragments used to crucify Christians, The Tel Dan Inscription has been found that is linked to King David, evidence of Herod the Great, Dead Sea Scrolls, Moabite Stone, Canaanite Temple, the possible site of Sodom and Gomorrah, the possible site of Mount Sinai, etc., have been found.

 13. There is tons of other wisdom in the Bible in addition to Jesus’ teachings: